siriinthira/ewaste_nsc/README.md

 They select a pickup location on the map (can be different from their profile address).

-A volunteer collector is notified and goes to the selected location.
+A volunteer collector is notified, accepts the request, and proceeds to the designated location.

-The items are picked up and delivered to the Collection & Sorting Center (ศูนย์รวบรวมและคัดแยกขยะ).
+The items are picked up and delivered to the Collection & Sorting Center .

 **✅ Collector Incentive System**